viamrobotics/docs/docs/tutorials/projects/send-security-photo.md

 ## Configure your robot on the Viam app

-If you followed the [Use Object Detection to Turn Your Lights On](/tutorials/projects/light-up/) tutorial, you already have a robot set up on the [Viam app](https://app.viam.com), connected and live, with a [webcam configured](/components/camera/webcam/).

-{{% expand "If you're starting with this tutorial, click here for instructions." %}}

 ### Install `viam-server` and connect to your robot

 Go to the [Viam app](https://app.viam.com) and create a new machine.